 It’s a skill, says Manson, it takes effort.

-Mark Manson argues that we are constantly forming before and after narratives of ourselves.
-These ‘hope narratives,’ however irrational, give our lives a sense of purpose and meaning and they are similar to the concept of human values.
+We are constantly forming before and after narratives of ourselves.
+They are what the author Mark Manson calls ‘hope narratives.’
+These narratives are what brings a sense of purpose and meaning in our lives and are similar to the concept of human values.

-Manson writes about the importance of forming a future narrative of yourself:
+Manson tells us about the importance of forming a future narrative about ourselves.

-This ability, Manson adds: the ability to think about and articulate a future for ourselves, is one of the ways our thinking brains can influence our feeling brains by nudging it into the correct lane of life.
+This ability, Manson adds, the ability to think about and articulate a future is one of the ways your thinking brains can influence our yfeeling brain by nudging it into the correct lane of life.

 “Life is one never-ending stream of pain, and to grow is not to find a way to avoid that stream, but rather, to dive into it and successfully navigate its depths.”